Community Grant Program

 AREAS OF INTEREST for COMMUNITY GRANTS

-Civic Live, the Arts and and Environment
+Civic Life, the Arts and the Environment

 We believe that everyone in Greater Worcester should have access to our community’s cultural and natural resources, and opportunities to help move our community forward.
 This includes arts and culture, civic engagement and environmental stewardship.
 We are especially interested in projects and programs that: